hackerb9/vt340test/emulators/vwsvt200/README.md

   999 is invisible.
 (That's in addition to horizontal line 0 having gone missing.)
 Something peculiar is going on in the margins.

-* Regis vertical line 300 is completely nonsensical in both 800x480 and 1000x600.
+* Regis vertical line 300 is rather nonsensical in both 800x480 and 1000x600.
 Sometimes it shows up just fine, but other times it disappears, is solid when it should be dashed, has the wrong dash pattern, or is shown as negative.